skwasjer/Rebus.Correlate/README.md

 > Do not keep a reference to the `CorrelationContext`, always use the `ICorrelationContextAccessor` to get the current context.

 ## More info

+See [Correlate](https://github.com/skwasjer/Correlate) documentation for further integration with ASP.NET Core, `IHttpClientFactory` and for other extensions/libraries.

 ### Supported .NET targets
 - .NET Standard 2.0